AntoniaGogoglou/Dataset-of-bibliographic-networks/README.md

 NOTE: in some folders the txt.bz2 is split into parts.
 You can put it back together with the following command:
 $ cat home.tar.bz2.parta* >backup.tar.gz.joined

+For a complete version of the dataset contact: agogoglou@csd.auth.gr